ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 Our next step is to need to set the static IP for all three (important to do this because each machine requires a unique static IP to communicate with the network and the windows 11 machines  need to use the Windows Servers as their DNS server to resolve the domain name)

-Lets start with our Windows Server 2025  and there let click on the start icon in Windows server  and find and click into system.
+Lets start with our Windows Server 2025  and there lets right click on the start icon in Windows server and find and click into system.
 On the left hand side find network & internet from there click into ethernet.

 There you will see your all your IP assignment and all the IPv4 settings that we configured for the Server when we created the Windows Server 2025.
 Click  Edit on the right handside.